waywardphilosopher/not-quite-blog/content/post/strange-happenings-in-japan.md

 ---

-title:Strange Happenings in Japan
+title: Strange Happenings in Japan
-subtitle: A Translation from Taiwanese
+subtitle: A Translation from Taiwanesey
 date: 2023-04-10
-tags:
+tags: [taiwanese, translation, myth, story]
-  - Taiwanese
-  - translation
-  - myth
-  - stories

 ---

 # Strange Happenings in Japan: Translation from Taiwanese #1